Utah Alcohol and Drug Use Statistics

 The most recent National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) reveals even more details about Utah’s drug and alcohol problem.
 Drug and alcohol abuse among Utah residents 12 and older is prevalent.
 In the month before the survey, the average estimates regarding substance abuse, in thousands, were as follows:3

 Sadly, an estimated 317,000 residents in Utah needed alcohol or drug rehab but did not attend a treatment center.3

-Among Utah youth, alcohol and drug misuse are slightly declining but still alarming.
+Among Utah youth, addiction is slightly declining but still alarming.
 The 2021 Student Health and Risk Prevention (SHARP) statewide survey of more than 71,000 students offers insight into which types of substances are misused the most.
 Researchers learned that among 6th, 8th, 10th, and 12th graders in the month before the survey:4

 - 3% drank alcohol